How the Leading Edge Energy Tender process works

 One of our Energy Management Consultants will invite you to a virtual or in-person meeting to discuss our findings and recommendations.

-If prices are very low at that point, your business could look at locking in rates for a longer period of time.
+If prices are very low at that point, your business could look at locking in rates for a longer period.
 The inverse is true for when prices are high.

-By giving you valuable insight into the state of the market, you can make the best decision for your business.
+By giving you valuable insight into the state of the market, you can make the best decisions for your business.

-Tender offers are often time-sensitive, requiring acceptance within generally 2-5business days.
+Tender offers are often time-sensitive, requiring acceptance within 2-5 business days.

 However, retailers have the right to rescind offers whenever they like.
 This can happen when electricity prices unexpectedly shoot up and retailers will rescind.